 The new National Cervical Screening Program:

-- invite women to participate in the National Cancer Screening Register
+- Invites women to participate in the National Cancer Screening Register

-- replace the Pap test with the more accurate Cervical Screening Test
+- Replaces the Pap test with the more accurate Cervical Screening Test

-- invite women aged 25 to 74 years to undertake the test
+- Invites women aged 25 to 74 years to undertake the test

-- increase the time between tests from two years to five years
+- Increases the time between tests from two years to five years

 The Cervical Screening Test:

 - Is now available on the Medicare Benefits Schedule

 - Will prevent an additional 140 cervical cancers each year

 - Will complement Australia’s HPV vaccination program for boys and girls